bowornpol/NUIM-pipeline/README.md

 | ...        | ...                | ...             | ...                      | ...                   | ...                 |

 Each row represents a weighted edge linking a microbial taxon (`TaxonID`) to a functional pathway (`FunctionID`) with the strength of the edge defined by the `relative_contribution`.
-- `total_abundance`: The absolute contribution of a given taxon to a pathway summed across all samples.
+- `taxon_function_abun`: The absolute contribution of a given taxon to a pathway summed across all samples for the specific class.
 - `total_abundance_all_taxa`: The total combined contribution of all taxa to the same pathway, used as a baseline for normalization.
+- `relative_contribution`: This column quantifies the proportional contribution of a specific microbial taxon to a given functional pathway.
-- `median_contribution` (and other thresholds like mean or top%) are shown in the table to indicate the filtering cutoff used for each pathway.
+- `threshold` (and other thresholds like mean or top%) are shown in the table to indicate the filtering cutoff used for each pathway.
 This helps explain which taxa passed the filtering based on their relative contribution.

 ### <ins>STEP 2: Pathway–pathway network construction</ins>